IIIF/cookbook-recipes/recipe/0079-annotations-for-captions/index.md

 ## Example

 In this example we show the same captions and video from [Using Caption Files with Video Content][0219]. but the `annotations` section of the manifest links to a `AnnotationPage` instead of the WebVTT file.
+For readability, the example contains only the annotations that concern the captions of the first minute of the video.

 The `AnnotationPage` contains one annotation per individual caption entry, and these are provided as `supplementing` annotations on the Canvas that contains the video file.
 The references to the canvas uses Media Fragment URIs with a begin time and an end time.
 The annotations also contain the `provides` property with the value `closedCaptions` to inform the IIIF viewer that these annotations are representing captions.
 The language of the captions is expressed with a `language` property containing a [BCP 47](https://tools.ietf.org/html/bcp47) language code as specified by the Presentation API 4.0.